 It's not popular with everyone.
 At the opposite side of the spectrum, opposers of CrossFit workouts for martial arts criticize the lack of proper form in movements.
 CrossFit fans are quick to point out that form should never be compromised, even in the fast-paced WODs.
 Participants who ignore these rules are either not true CrossFit athletes or are professionals that understand the risks.

-The potential for injury is arguably higher in CrossFit that many other training regimes.
+The potential for injury is arguably higher in CrossFit than many other training regimes.
 Again, the movements and teaching are not to blame.
-Egos impede caution when there's a clock ticking.
+Egos impede caution when there's a clock timer ticking.
 Maybe this is the flaw in the program.

 Olympian Judoka and Renzo Gracie BJJ Black Belt Travis Stevens makes his case against CrossFit by saying it lacks structure.
 He also suggests that athletes train under certified strength and conditioning coaches and not gym coaches teaching a WOD as a one-size-fits-all solution for everyone in the gym.